 Known hardware issues¶

-Being the first batch, some minor fit and finish issues were inevitable.
+Some minor fit and finish issues were inevitable.
 Here are a few issues that were reported in the community Discord, and some suggested remedies.

 The Real-Time Clock doesn’t advance the time¶

 A significant percentage of MEGA65 units shipped with Real-Time Clock (RTC) hardware that stays stuck at the time you set in the configuration and does not advance, or advances slowly or erratically.

 If your MEGA65 has this issue, you can request a replacement RTC unit that attaches to the Grove connector on the main board.
 The MEGA65 team is making these available free of charge.
 To learn more about this program and to request a Grove RTC:

 To test whether your MEGA65 is affected, use the MegaInfo utility (available in release v0.95 or higher).
 Open the Freeze menu (hold Restore then release), then press Help to run the MegaInfo utility.
 Give the diagnostic utility a few seconds, and it’ll report the “RTC status” of your machine.

 My MEGA65 had this issue.
 Prior to installing the Grove RTC, MegaInfo reported that my built-in (“internal”) RTC was ticking slowly: